Organized Cowardice: Putting the Pol in Poltroon

 The media, Christopher Dickey of Newsweek observed

-in a web essay [DR: not in the magazine], long ago concluded [that]
+in a web essay [NB: not in the magazine], long ago concluded [that]

 having access to power is more important than speaking truth….”]